Environment and sustainability

 Leaders in sustainability

-Since then the College has made enormous progress towards becoming one of the leading green schools in the nation.
+The College has made enormous progress towards becoming one of the leading green schools in the nation.
+Each year, we track our environmental activities in Our Green Report.

-Some of our significant achievements have been installing one of the largest solar powered systems in any school, some 720kW of solar which offsets our electricity use from the grid by around 40 per cent.
+Some of our significant achievements have been installing one of the largest solar powered systems in any school, the combined systems across our two campuses totalling more than 1MW.

 Throughout our curriculum, students learn about issues related to habitat destruction and Australia’s role in climate change.
 There are many ways for students to actively become ‘stewards of the environment’.
-They might join the co-curricular ‘Beacon Growlers’ science club to monitor the habitat of local endangered Growling Grass Frog, or help plant trees with the Cardinia Environment Coalition.
+These include Year 1 hands-on learning about composting, Year 6 ‘war on waste’ weekly cleanups of lunchtime rubbish, the Middle and Senior School ‘Cans for Cadets’ scheme, the Year 4 battery recycling blitz and much more.

 Solar powered